Sledmine/optic/README.md

 Halo has internal sounds for some game events by default, playing custom external sounds is coming thanks to harmony>1.0.0 (current dependency for optic), Jerry is working on finishing some changes to the sounds API, so sounds will come soon!

+## Why some medals does not have an announcer sound?
+As we are attempting to provide a set of standard medals for Halo Custom Edition independent of the style you want to see in game, some of the medals were renamed or redisgned to appear in other medals style or ported to work in a style were those medals originally were not there, so it is a mod decision to remove some aspects from specific medals aspects to make them work across styles.

+# Medals Adjustments

+- Halo 4 -> Super Combine -> Needler Kill
+- Halo Infinite -> Breacher -> Needler Kill
+- Halo Infinite -> First Strike (redisigned cause it does not exist originally)
+-